cloudmesh-community/book/chapters/cloud/chameleon/heat.md

 This will take you to the Stacks page within the Orchestration menu.
 This page will show the current list of stacks, with controls to manage them and create new ones.
-Since we haven't launched any yet, this list will be empty for now.
+Since we havenot launched any yet, this list will be empty for now.

 We will now create a new stack, which corresponds to the launch of a